The Geometries of Jordan nets and Jordan webs: Jordan nets in for and Jordan webs in for

 \begin{de} Two subspaces $\Ls,\Ls'\subseteq\S^n$ are {\em congruent} if $\Ls'=P\Ls P^\top$ for some $P\in\GL(n)$.
 When $P\in\O(n)$, the spaces $\Ls,\Ls'$ are called {\em orthogonally congruent}. \end{de}

 The sets $\Jo(m,\S^n)$ and $\Jo_{\bf 1}(m,\S^n)$ are varieties \cite{BES:JordanSpaces} that are stable under congruence and orthogonal congruence, respectively.
 The goal of this section is to classify elements of $\Jo(m,\S^n)$ up to congruence.
 Every element of $\Jo(m,\S^n)$ is congruent to an element of $\Jo_{\bf 1}(m,\S^n)$.
 So equivalently, we wish to classify the elements of $\Jo_{\bf 1}(m,\S^n)$ up to orthogonal congruence.
+In this section, we list the orbits of Jordan nets and webs in low dimension.